Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 United Kingdom Import Tariff Overview

 The United Kingdom's 10% tariff rate continues under Section 122 authority after the SCOTUS ruling — unchanged from the IEEPA floor rate.
-Post-Brexit, the UK benefits from a Section 232 steel and aluminum tariff-rate quota (TRQ) arrangement, and its ability to negotiate directly with the US gives it more trade policy flexibility than EU member states.
+Post-Brexit, under the US-UK Economic Prosperity Deal the UK benefits from a reduced Section 232 rate on steel and aluminum — a flat 25% on metal articles (vs 50% for other countries) and 15% on derivatives, provided 95%+ of the metal is melted and poured in the UK — and its ability to negotiate directly with the US gives it more trade policy flexibility than EU member states.
 US imports from the UK total approximately $65B annually.

 Post-Brexit, the UK has sought to deepen trade ties with the US, but a comprehensive bilateral FTA has not been concluded.
-The UK has a Section 232 tariff-rate quota (TRQ) for steel and aluminum, meaning qualifying volumes enter without the 25% surcharge.
+Under the US-UK Economic Prosperity Deal, UK-origin steel and aluminum pays a flat 25% Section 232 rate (vs 50% for other countries), with 15% on derivatives, provided 95%+ of the metal is melted and poured in the UK.
 Annual US-UK goods trade totals approximately $130B.
 Negotiations on a bilateral trade deal have progressed on specific sectors but a full FTA remains elusive.
 The UK's independent trade policy (separate from the EU since Brexit) allows it to negotiate directly with the US.

 Key Products Imported from United Kingdom